-(1) "Coordinated Testing" is the testing of a generator's reactive capability to verify the Generation Resource's most current CURL.
-The verification test will be a coordinated effort between the Resource Entity, the Resource Entity's QSE, the TO which the Resource

-- Entity is connected, and ERCOT Operations.
+- (1) "Coordinated Testing" is the testing of a Generation Resource's reactive capability to verify the Generation Resource's most current CURL.
+The verification test will be a coordinated effort between the Resource Entity, the Resource Entity's QSE, the TO which the Resource Entity is connected, and ERCOT Operations.
 Coordinated Testing is at the option of the Resource Entity.
 Coordinated Testing can be ordered by ERCOT if a retest is required. - Operations and the TO with a minimum of 48 hours notice of the proposed test date.
+Requests shall be made between 0800 and 1700 on Business Days.
+Upon receipt of a request for test, ERCOT Operations and the TO will evaluate the expected conditions and determine whether ERCOT System conditions conducive to a valid test can be created through coordinated network switching, modification of the generation reactive dispatch of nearby Generation Resources, or by some other means.
+Having established that suitable ERCOT System conditions exist or can be created, ERCOT Operations, and the TO shall